remy/remysharp.com/public/drafts/ejecting-disqus.md

 # Ejecting Disqus

+Running a routing performance check on my blog I noticed that in the list of domains being accessed included facebook\.com.
+Except, I don't have anything to do with Facebook on my blog and I certainly don't want to be adding to their tracking.

 - Disqus includes facebook script and tracking on my site, regardless of whether a user comments (and unbeknownst to me)
 - Export my comments